PythonUser-ux/Genomic-Information-Extraction-through-a-ViT-based-model-and-Attention-Rollout/README.md

 What we propose here is a model designed for medical images classification which is made by two parts: a Vision Transformer and a convolutional classificator. <br>

-# The proposed model <br>.
+# The proposed model <br>

 The model we propose here is a model made by two parts.
-The first part is a Vision Transformer based model that will be used for the generation of attention maps through the so-called mechanism of attention rollout1.<br> The second part is a 2D classificator that takes as input the very same concatenation of patches used in the previous part but this time the input is concatenated with the attention maps generated for that input by the ViT.
+The first part is a Vision Transformer based model that will be used for the generation of attention maps through the so-called mechanism of attention rollout.<br> The second part is a 2D classificator that takes as input the very same concatenation of patches used in the previous part but this time the input is concatenated with the attention maps generated for that input by the ViT.
 The dataset we use is the CT lung, and the patches feed into the ViT are a set